Eli and new Giants offense lack pop against Browns

 CLEVELAND — This was supposed to be the big debut.
 Eli Manning and his new assortment of offensive toys, all on the field at the same time.
-The pitfalls of last season’s scoring woes vanquished by a flurry of offseason moves.
+Last season’s scoring woes would be vanquished by a flurry of offseason moves.

 So how did it work out?

 Five offensive series, 24 plays, five first downs and a field goal.
-And a 10-6 loss to the Browns.
+And a 10-6 loss to the Browns on Monday night.

 In other words, not good.
 Again.

-“A couple of throws we missed that could have been the difference,” Manning said of a deep incompletion to Brandon Marshall and a few passes to Sterling Shepard that resulted in bad things (one dropped in traffic, another caught but taken away for a fumble).
+“A couple of throws we missed that could have been the difference,” Manning said of a deep incompletion to Brandon Marshall and a few passes to Sterling Shepard that resulted in bad things (one dropped in traffic, another caught but fumbled away).
 “Little things like that where we have to make the plays.”

 There seemed to be more to it than that, however.
-The Giants ran for just 29 yards in the first half, a total that included a 16-yard run by starter Paul Perkins.
-Perkins had five other carries for minus-6 yards besides that one long run.
+The Giants ran for only 29 yards in the first half, a total that included a 16-yard run by starter Paul Perkins.
+Perkins had five other carries for minus-6 yards.

-“I don’t know how many more times I can say that it’s the preseason, but it is the preseason,” guard Justin Pugh said.
-“I still expected us to be better tonight than we were.”

 The starters with Manning will have one more chance to get it together.
-They’ll play most of the game Saturday against the Jets, then Manning likely will sit out the fourth exhibition game.
+They’ll play most of Saturday’s game against the Jets, and Manning likely will sit out the fourth preseason game.

 Comments